ahand/mobileesp/README.md

 - <a href="http://www.hand-interactive.com/detect/mobileesp_demo_javascript.htm">JavaScript Demo Page</a>

+##Useragent Test Strings
+The MobileESP project tests the PHP and JavaScript live demos with the included spreadsheet of useragent strings.
+This set of useragent strings isn't meant to be exhaustive, but rather to feature a wide variety of strings to verify that each of the DetectXXX() methods work as expected.
+Feel free to use this list of useragent strings on your own project, as well.

 ##Backstory
 This project maintains and extends the original code created in 2008 by Anthony Hand of Hand Interactive (<a href="http://www.hand-interactive.com">http://www.hand-interactive.com</a>).
 Anthony was working on a web site project for a client and wanted an easy way to customize some of the content for smartphones, especially that era's flagship iPhone, Symbian, and BlackBerry devices.
 However, commonly used Grep-style algorithms at the time were dumb, blunt force tools treating all devices as equal.
 Thus the PHP and JavaScript libraries were originally born.